 Visit a fascinating museum and take in the latest displays.

-Holding a fascinating collection of clocks, watches and other timepieces, the Museum of Timekeeping explores the story of time – past, present and future.
+Tues 11th Feb 2020: Discover a fascinating collection of clocks, watches and other timepieces, the Museum of Timekeeping explores the story of time past, present and future.
 Located at the home of the British Horological Institute at Upton Hall, the working museum is where you’ll be able to see everything from tiny watches to enormous church clock mechanisms – most of which are still in action!